santoshray/DataStructuresandAlgorithms/P1/explanation_6.md

 # Problem 6 : Union and intersection of  lists
+**Design Choice and Data structures** set A union set B: Finding the  elements that are present in both set A  and Set B .
+This requires creating a linked list that has the nodes with data present in both A and B .
+List A  and List B are converted to dictionary say dict A and dict B  . dict C is created that has the elements that is either present in List A or List B or both  with the total frequency of occurrence .
+List C is created from  dict C and is returned as result.

+Using intermediate dictionary helps in keeping the frequency of occurence of an element in  List A or List B  and also helps in  linear time complexity.

+set A intersection  set B : Finding the number of elements that are present is both A and B .

+As the List A and List B are converted to dict A and dict B   finding the common elements is easy with linear time complexity .

 **Time Complexity** :
 Creating a linked list: O(n) where n is length number of elements in the list.